Reggie Pinkney

-Vernon Reginald Pinkney (born May 27, 1955) is an American former professional football defensive back.
-He played five seasons in the National Football League (NFL), two with the Detroit Lions and three with the Baltimore Colts.
-Pickney was selected by the Lions in the sixth round of the 1977 NFL draft, after an All-Conference career at East Carolina University.
+Vernon Reginald Pinkney (born May 27, 1955) is an American former professional football player who was a defensive back for five seasons in the National Football League (NFL).
+He played in the NFL for two seasons with the Detroit Lions and three with the Baltimore Colts.
+Pickney was selected by the Lions in the sixth round of the 1977 NFL draft, after an all-conference college football career with the East Carolina Pirates.

 Pinkney was born St. Louis, Missouri, but grew up in Fort Bragg, North Carolina.
-He is the father of Patrick Pinkney, former quarterback at East Carolina, and Aaron Curry, former linebacker of the Oakland Raiders.
+He is the father of Patrick Pinkney, former quarterback at East Carolina, Chris Curry defensive back at University of North Carolina-Chapel Hill and Aaron Curry, former linebacker of the Oakland Raiders.